Universities in Scotland: Early modern era

-St Leonard's College was founded in Aberdeen in 1511 and St John's College was re-founded as St Mary's College, St Andrews in 1538, as a Humanist academy for the training of clerics.
+St Leonard's College was founded in St Andrews in 1511 and St John's College was re-founded as St Mary's College, St Andrews in 1538, as a Humanist academy for the training of clerics.
 Public lectures that were established in Edinburgh in the 1540s would eventually become the University of Edinburgh in 1582.
+A university also briefly existed in Fraserburgh.
 After the Reformation, Scotland's universities underwent a series of reforms associated with Andrew Melville, who was influenced by the anti-Aristotelian Petrus Ramus.
 In 1617 King James VI decreed that the town college of Edinburgh should be known as King James's College.
 In 1641, the two colleges at Aberdeen were united by decree of Charles I (r.
 1625–49), to form the "King Charles University of Aberdeen."
 Under the Commonwealth (1652–60), the universities saw an improvement in their funding.
 After the Restoration there was a purge of Presbyterians from the universities, but most of the intellectual advances of the preceding period were preserved.
-The colleges at St. Andrews were de-merged.
+The colleges at Aberdeen were de-merged.
 The five Scottish university colleges recovered from the disruption of the civil war years and Restoration with a lecture-based curriculum that was able to embrace economics and science, offering a high-quality liberal education to the sons of the nobility and gentry.